I’m Mad As Hell

 In the end, there is no new advice, really.
 For us to be a healthy and robust society, with a bright future for generations to come, we must eat real food; food that is truly fit for human consumption.

-In my own life, a diet of plant-centric foods has been the key to health and wellness.
+In my own life, a diet of plant-based foods has been the key to health and wellness.
 It is the force behind the life I live.
 It is the source of my strength and stamina.
 I stepped off the carousel of processed foods years ago and saw the changes that created the health I enjoy today.
 It took a life-threatening illness to open my eyes and which led to the mission I have been on for the past two decades: to help people find their way to health, deliciously.